Skip to main content

 Following the NoP, if we do not uphold your representations, but continue to confirm our proposal through a NoD, you can appeal against our decision to an independent tribunal.
 In this situation, HIW will provide information about the tribunal upon request.

-Stage 5: Registration
+Stage 5: Once Registered

 Stage 5 Section 1 – HIW’s commitments to you when registered